learn-co-curriculum/phrg-rspec-intro/README.md

 ...
 ```

 Tests in RSpec are called examples.
 They are declared with an `it` method.
-Here we are passing in a string `"is the first name for the person"` to describe what this example is expecting and verifying.
-The `it` method takes a block, this will be executed with the block runs.
+Here we are passing in a string `"is the first name for the person"` to describe the expected behavior of the interaction under test.
+The `it` method takes a block.
+The block defines the code which is executed when RSpec 'runs the example'.
+This code exercise the and verifies expectation stated in the example's description

 # Expectations and Matchers